 First, There has been a commission charged to draw out a constitution for the Church.

-| This was not the mission of Timothy, but we will touch on this later.
+¦ This was not the mission of Timothy, but we will touch on this later.
 It is historically very probable that the decline of piety caused the institution of elders to become more prominent.

 {203}

 Secondly, By this constitution, the Church confides its administration to the assembly of the elders.
-(Art.
-14.)
+(Article 14.)

 Those who have given their adhesion to this constitution being considered to compose the Evangelical Church at Geneva, they must needs have elders.
 They are called together to elect a commission, to be charged with preparing the difficult and important task of the election of elders.
 There is no enquiry either if there be men fit to be elders, or if the elders desired of God for His Church at Geneva are to be found in the midst of that which takes the name of the Evangelical Church.
 To obey the word of God, this Evangelical Church is called on to have a presbytery; it ought to choose those whom the Lord calls to be elders or bishops in the flock.
 What flock?
 Is there more than a sect there?
 It is natural that those who have placed themselves at the head of the movement should direct it.
 Let us suppose even that some will seek to add some persons for the purpose of giving a counterpoise to this establishment of clergy, and that others will oppose it.
 Is there the slightest resemblance between this and the Epistles to Timothy and to Titus?
 If not, why speak so loudly of a positive command?
 Would this positive command be to judge by the facts, to reinstate you in the clerical position, which you have just lost and which you still love?
 Would this command be to make a trial of a new sect and to attach oneself to it to see if that attempt would succeed?
 The Spirit of God never makes attempts.
 Do you think that one who walked after the Spirit would try it?
 He obeys when he has light; and when he has not, he waits.
 Do you think that, finding brethren occupied in the midst of Christians assembled out of the world, watching over them, devoted to their service, caring for their souls, and blessed by God in their labour, I should question their service?
 Never.
 But, when I see a special class of persons raising the pretension of founding a church, preparatory commissions, and others to install men in their places, and that they appeal to the Epistles to Timothy and Titus, whilst accusing me of disobedience to the word of God if I do not submit, I hesitate.
 I cannot either recognize a like pretence or submit myself thereto, as if it was to yield obedience to the epistles, which they bring forward.

 If the author deceives himself, if it is not to assemble with Christ (and if it be a false pretence, it is certainly not to assemble with Christ), it is then to scatter.
-He presents unity, which we
+He presents unity, which we all

 {204}

-all desire, under the condition of recognizing the elders.
+desire, under the condition of recognizing the elders.
 He will pardon me if I hesitate.
 He accuses me of being disobedient in my not recognizing that he has sufficient authority to create them.
 For it is just this.
 That I should obey leaders [given of God], well and good.
 I will do it with all my heart.
 But that a command to obey implies the power to create that which we are to obey, is going rather too far.